angles-n-daemons/angles-n-daemons.github.io/content/posts/20230805-popsql-1-reading-db-pages.md

 My approach this time will be to start from the absolute bottom of the system, the file format.
 I chose this as a starting place because it's easy to test in addition to being well documented.
 From there I'll design a close-enough-to the source set of abstractions which are unit tested fairly comprehsively.

 Before we write any code, let's look at the directory for the code this section.
-You'll notice a pager, node, and cell in the backend - a util file, a main file, and a test suite.
+You'll notice a pager, node, cell, and a record in the backend - a util and dbfile in the src directory, a main file, and a test suite.
 At this point, we create any folders and `__init__.py` files needed to support the structure.
 You'll also notice a `test.db` which we'll create using sqlite itself, and ideally be parsing out using our own code by the end of this exercise.

 ```
 /pypopsql